I. BASIC INFORMATION

 International Expert Jury for Student Films Zlín Dog:

 Main Prize for TOP Film of Zlín Dog with prize money of EUR 1000

 EFCA – International jury

-ECFA Award – for the Best European Documentary Film for Children and Youth (the prize belongs to the director and producer of the award-winning film)
+ECFA Award – for Best European Documentary Film for Young Audience

 International Ecumenical Jury

 Ecumenical Jury Award

 3. Audience awards:

 Golden Apple – The City of Zlín Audience Award for Best Feature Film